melodyhway/Analysis-of-Nonprofit-Donations/README.md

+#
 # Executive Summary

 Using SQL, Excel, and Tableau, I analyzed and created a dashboard to gain insights into the donations made to a non-profit organization.
-The goal was to identify donation trends, campaign effectiveness, fund allocation, and identified the biggest donors to the organization, and uncover patterns and anomalies in donations.
+The goal was to identify donation trends, campaign effectiveness, fund allocation, identify the biggest donors to the organization, and uncover patterns and anomalies in donations.
 The aim of this project is to better understand how donations are made, develop a plan to encourage and sustain community support, and provide insights on campaign improvements and fundraising efforts for the organization.
+With over $6M in donations, this project provides insight into the organization's fundraising efforts to support the organization's goals in supporting workforce development.

+## Key Findings

+* Total Donations: $6.83M
+* Total Donation Volume: 1066
+* Avg Donation Amount: $6,407
+* Median Donation Amount: $127
+* Best Performing Months: June, May, December, July
+* Top Foundation Donors: 1010, 1002, 1049
+* Top Individual Donors: 1045, 1523, 1037
+* Campaign Successes: May Gala garnered over $219K in donations leading to a spike in donations during this month.

+## Recommendations Summary

+* diversify campaigns and donor types to increase organization's sustainability
+* implement smaller social media and peer-to-peer campaigns to encourage donations during "off" months
+* demonstrate impact on social media to donors and interested parties to demonstrate the work that is being done and how donations are being implemented in the causes that people care about.

 # Background

-The data contains records of donations made from July 2024 to June 2025, including data on donation dates, donation amounts, donor ID, donor type, campaign ID, fund allocation destination, records for recurring or annual donations.
+The data contains records of donations made from July 2024 to June 2025, including data on donation dates, donation amounts, donor ID, donor type, campaign ID, fund allocation destination, records indicating recurring or annual donations.
 This project aims to use Excel, SQL, and Tableau to discover how donations are allocated, identify donation sources, and investigate the effectiveness of different events in gathering donations.
-This project will also help identify the biggest donors in the system and uncover seasonal patterns in donations to better understand our donations and increase future fundraising efforts during certain times like holidays or hosted events.
+This project will also help identify the biggest donors in the system and uncover seasonal patterns in donations to better understand donation behaviour and increase future fundraising efforts during certain times like holidays or hosted events.

 # Table Of Contents